Here are all the uncalled House, Senate and governor's races

 House races

-- California's 10th Congressional District: Republican Rep. Jeff Denham leads Democrat Josh Harder by about 3,300 votes in this Central Valley district.
+- California's 10th Congressional District: Democratic challenger Josh Harder has overtaken Republican Rep. Jeff Denham in this Central Valley district, even though Denham was ahead on election night.

-- California's 39th Congressional District: Republican Young Kim, one of the party’s most dynamic young recruits, has a healthy lead over Democrat Gil Cisneros, a lottery winner-turned-philanthropist, in the open-seat contest for a diverse Southern California district.
+- California's 39th Congressional District: Republican Young Kim, one of the party’s most dynamic young recruits, had a healthy lead over Democrat Gil Cisneros, a lottery winner-turned-philanthropist, in the open-seat contest, but it's been slipping a bit as ballots are counted.

 - California’s 45th Congressional District: Republican Rep. Mimi Waters had appeared to prevail over law professor and Elizabeth Warren-protege Katie Porter, but the incumbent has been losing ground as more votes trickle in and many ballots remain uncounted.

-- California’s 48th Congressional District: Republican Rep. Dana Rohrabacher, best-known nationally for his favorable views of Russian President Vladimir Putin, may need a minor miracle to overcome Democrat Harley Rouda’s 3.6 percentage-point lead.
+- California’s 48th Congressional District: Republican Rep. Dana Rohrabacher, best-known nationally for his favorable views of Russian President Vladimir Putin, may need a minor miracle to overcome Democrat Harley Rouda’s lead.

 - Georgia’s 7th Congressional District: This race was not expected to be especially competitive, but Republican Rep. Rob Woodall is clinging to a narrow lead over Democrat Carolyn Bourdeaux, who has refused to concede the race.